1981 South Africa rugby union tour of New Zealand and the United States: Aftermath

 The Muldoon government was re-elected in the 1981 election losing three seats to leave it with a majority of one.

-The NZRU constitution contained much high-minded wording about promoting the image of rugby and New Zealand, and generally being a benefit to society.
-In 1985, the NZRU proposed an All Black tour of South Africa: two lawyers successfully sued it, claiming such a tour would breach its constitution.
+The NZRFU constitution contained much high-minded wording about promoting the image of rugby and New Zealand, and generally being a benefit to society.
+In 1985, the NZRFU proposed an All Black tour of South Africa: two lawyers successfully sued it, claiming such a tour would breach its constitution.
 A High Court injunction by Justice Casey saw the tour cancelled.

 Afterwards, the All Blacks would not tour South Africa until after the fall of the apartheid regime, with the next official tour in 1992.
 After the 1985 tour was cancelled, an unofficial tour took place a year later by a team that included 28 out of the 30 All Blacks selected for the 1985 tour, known as the New Zealand Cavaliers, a team that was often advertised in South Africa as the All Blacks and/or depicted with the Silver Fern.

-The role of the police also became more controversial as a result of the tour.

 After the All Blacks won the 1987 Rugby World Cup, rugby union was once again the dominant sport – in both spectator and participant numbers – in New Zealand.